sortiz4/unibrowse/README.md

 ## Compilation
 Those seeking to compile must have...

-- .NET SDK 6.0
-- Node.js 16.0
+- Node.js 18.0
-- Python 3.8

-Once these requirements have been met, simply clone the repository and execute `py setup.py -sb` (this will setup and compile the project).
-Once completed, the `server` can then be deployed like any ASP.NET Core application.
+Once these requirements have been met, simply clone the repository and execute `npm install && npm run build` (this will setup and compile the project).
+Once completed, the `www/apps/client/exported` directory can then be deployed to any web server.